joker_state 4.2.0+3

 }

-For more details, see Timing Controls.
+For more details, see their respective READMEs within the lib

-When should you use JokerState? #
+When to use JokerState #

-- You need reactive UI updates with minimal boilerplate
+- You need reactive UI updates with minimal boilerplate.

-- You need integrated dependency management
+- You need a simple, integrated dependency injection solution.

-- You prefer clear, direct state operations (not abstract concepts)
+- You prefer clear, direct state manipulation.

 License #